gargpriyank/IBM-Edge-Workshop/docs/edge-workshop-admin.md

-# IBM Edge Developer Workshop
+# IBM Edge Admin Workshop

 ## Workshop Audience
 This workshop is intended for Cloud Administrators who deploy and manage edge solutions - including